 Is There a Sleep Method in Classic ASP?

 First, and sorry, there is no built in sleep method in classic ASP.
 Probably for good reason though.
 Keep reading for background on why and I’ll offer an alternate solution if you really want to do it.

-The key things to remember about classic ASP is that it is a server-side rendered scripting language that is interpreted rather than executed.
+Classic ASP is a server-side rendered scripting language that is interpreted rather than executed.

-Classic ASP is interpreted into HTML then served out the user’s web browser from the Microsoft IIS web server.
+Classic ASP is interpreted into HTML then served out the user’s web browser from the Microsoft IIS web server in a HTTP call.

 As a prerequisite, I can’t imagine why you would want to delay a Classic ASP page from being served to a user’s web browser for 10 seconds.
 That’s a long time to make a user wait but you can do anything with code.